ashwinsingh2007/node-serverphp/README.md

    Module fastcgi-client.
 It just works like nginx for php or Wamp/xamp (apache) for php.
 Currently tested only on windows.

-   Node-servephp is basically build using ìfastcgi-clientî module, where Fastcgi-client module helps to communicate with phpfpm.
+   Node-servephp is basically build using ‚Äúfastcgi-client‚Äù module, where Fastcgi-client module helps to communicate with phpfpm.
    Node-servephp is designed to provide friendlier environment for End users to build their php website using event driven server.